Venmo Transaction Fees: Does Venmo Charge a Fee?

 Are there Venmo fees to cash out?

-You won’t face any Venmo fees when withdrawing your cash as long as you use MoneyPass ATMs.
+You won’t face any Venmo fee when withdrawing your cash as long as you use MoneyPass ATMs.
 However, if you cash out at an out-of-network ATM, you’ll have to pay a $2.50 fee, plus an extra charge from the ATM’s owner.
 All non-US ATMs are automatically considered out-of-network.
 You’ll also have to pay $3 for every withdrawal at a bank counter.

 How much can I Venmo at one time?